BRP Apolinario Mabini

-BRP Apolinario Mabini (PS-36) is the second ship of the s currently assigned to the Offshore Combat Force of the Philippine Fleet.
+BRP Apolinario Mabini (PS-36) is the second ship of the Jacinto-class patrol vessels currently assigned to the Offshore Combat Force of the Philippine Fleet.
 She is one of few ships in the Philippine Navy equipped with modern systems after the completion of combat, navigation and weapon systems upgrade of her class in August 2019.
 She is named after Apolinario Mabini, a hero of the Philippine revolution and a former prime minister.
 She was originally called HMS Plover (P240) during her service with the Royal Navy.